ElioSaade4/RoboCar-Racing/README.md

 # Outline
-This repo includes the codebase for the final project for EEE 587 - Optimal Control.
+This repo includes the codebase for the final project for EEE 587 - Optimal Control, entitled **Model Predictive Control for F1Tenth Autonomous Racing**.
 It implements a Model Predictive Controller for an RC car in the context of the F1Tenth competition.
 The controller follows a reference racing line and therefore allows the car to drive autonomously in qualifying format.

+The repository is organized as follows:
+- **README Images:** includes all the images of this README file
+- **recording:** folder that includes a ROS bag recording of a simulation run, which can be opened and replayed in Foxglove.
+- **sim_ws**: folder that includes all the code of the project.
+It incldues the following 3 folders:
+  - **f1tenth_gym_ros:** ROS2 python package that includes the ros bridge to the F1Tenth Gym and the keyboard teleoperations node. **This package is available open-source along with the F1Tenth Gym and was not developed by me.**
+  - **mpc:** ROS2 python package that include the code for *mpc_node* which implements the MPC.
+  - **waypoints:** ROS2 python package that includes the code for *waypoints_logger* and *waypoints_marker* nodes.
+- **Dockerfile:** defines the image of the **sim-1** Docker container.
+- **docker-compose.yml:** defines the structure of the multi-container Docker application, along with the containers, images, memory volume and port mappings.

 # Software Requirements
 - Docker Desktop (Necessary to run simulations)